0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-second-layer-technical-differences-eth-pbc.md

 converted to an uncompressed 64-byte encoding.
 This conversion will ensure that Ethereum can derive the address from the public key.

+### Deriving PBC addresses

+Similar to Ethereum, PBC account addresses are calculated as the last 20 bytes of the hash of the public key.

+Unlike Ethereum, the hashing algorithm used is SHA-256, and the address is prepended with the byte `0x00`, to signify the address is an account.

+In total an address on PBC is 21 bytes long.

 ### Signatures

 Finally, in order to be able to verify data signed by the ZK computation nodes, we need to ensure